javiacei/IdeupSimplePaginatorBundle/README.md

-This is a fork taken from Ideaup and improved
+This is a fork taken from Ideup and improved

 Authors:

  cordoval
- ideaup
+ javiacei

 Logs: